 After finding the right people to work with, you need to equip them with training that is tailored to your offering and market.
 Start by identifying areas where your team can improve.
 Assess their skills both individually and as a group to understand your training needs.

 To measure how effective your training is, simulate common sales situations.
-This practice allows your team to refine their skills.
+This practice allows your team to refine their skills around B2B sales services.
 Remember that training doesn't end after a single session.
 You will need to reinforce skills through consistent follow-ups and refreshers.
 Also, keep your team informed about industry trends and changes in order to position them as knowledgeable partners to your clients.

 Cater to your market with localization

 Sales tactics are about being prepared and strategic in your approach.
 They optimize your time, energy, and resources, increasing your chances of landing deals.
-Just as a craftsman needs the right tools to build, you need effective ways to address client concerns and lead them toward a decision to buy.
+Just as a craftsman needs the right tools to build, you need to use the right strategies to increase B2B sales by addressing client concerns and leading them toward a decision to buy.
 The following B2B sales tactics provide direction and structure to your sales efforts.

 Align sales and marketing through account-based sales